orta/pragmatic-testing/chapters/en-UK/xctest/Three_Types_of_Unit_Tests.md

 ```
 > [ARAnimatedTickViewTest.m](https://github.com/artsy/eigen/blob/6635bd8dc62186422ad6537dbc582e828bcb3776/Artsy%20Tests/ARAnimatedTickViewTest.m#L27-L31)

 State tests work by querying the subject.
 In this case we’re using snapshots to investigate that the visual end result is as we expect it to be.

-These tests can be a little bit more tricky than straight return value tests.
+These tests can be a little bit more tricky than straight return value tests, as they may require some kind of mis-direction depending on the public API for an object.

 ## Interaction Tests

-An interaction test is more interesting because it usually involves more than just one subject.
+An interaction test is more tricky because it usually involves more than just one subject.
+The idea is that you want to test how a cluster of objects interact in order

 ``` objc
 it(@"adds Twitter handle for Twitter", ^{